 Getting to Know Sunu band

 The Sunu Band is the first intelligent mobility aid that is designed to improve navigation for the blind and visually impaired.
 Sunu Band combines a sonar or echolocation sensor with a high resolution vibrating actuator that the user can feel.
 Vibrations gently inform the user about objects or obstacles up to 15 feet away.
 Sunu Band augments awareness of the user’s personal space and reduces accidents, ultimately providing a more confident and enjoyable mobility experience.
-On top of that Sunu Band comes with additional and upgradable functions thanks to its integration with the Sunu App available for iPhones (and soon on Android devices).
+On top of that, Sunu Band comes with additional features (or apps) and upgradable functions thanks to its integration with the Sunu App which is available for iPhone and Android and include:

 - Vibratory Alarms: Easily set up alarms from the App with different vibratory patterns on your Sunu Band.

 - Obstacle Detection: The sonar sensor enables you to perceive objects or obstacles that are within your environment.

 - Unlimited firmware updates: Keep your band updated with the latest improvements.

 Parts of the Sunu Band

 It is important that you familiarize yourself with the different parts of the Sunu Band.
 The image below shows the parts of the Sunu Band as viewed from various angles.

-A. Orient the Sunu Band by locating the round metal cylinder at one end of the band’s control pad.
+1. Orient the Sunu Band by locating the round metal cylinder at one end of the band’s touch pad.
 This is the sonar sensor.
 The sonar sensor is a transducer that emits ultrasounds as well as detects the echo or reflected sound-waves that bounce back from objects or obstacles that are within the selected range while the Sunu Band is in obstacle detection mode.